 He says there is also an increase in work on connectivity across the capital – a drive to boost connectivity and join up public assets.

-Transport for London (TfL) has enabled passengers to get access to Wi-Fi at Underground stations, and is now forging ahead with a programme to introduce 4G mobile broadband services on the Tube from 2019.
+Transport for London (TfL) has enabled passengers to get access to Wi-Fi at Underground stations, and is now forging ahead with a programme to 4G mobile broadband services on the Tube from 2019.

 “TfL has got a very strong programme of putting fibre down Tube tunnels, which are nice and pre-dug for us, and that programme will result in the roll-out of Wi-Fi for people on the Tube by the end of 2019, and enhance the capability of our city,” says Blackwell.

-There is also a programme, supported by funding from the Department for Digital, Culture, Media and Sport (DCMS), to identify public buildings around Tube stations where the fibre comes through, and be able to introduce better connectivity.
+There is also a programme, supported by funding from the Department for Digital, Culture, Media and Sport (DCMS), to identify public buildings around Tube stations where the fibre comes through, and be able to better connectivity.